jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 * pwm-2chan.dtbo

-Unfortunately, the PWM clock is not normally enabled in **CPRMAN** and the two PWM overlays in the default 4.4 kernel do not enable it.
+Unfortunately, the PWM source clock is not normally enabled in **CPRMAN** and those two overlays do not enable it.

 There are workarounds, such as playing an audio file before using PWM since audio also uses the PWM clocks and that enables the source clock.
 But that's not very convenient.